 Please see the Refunds section on the Payment Options page.

 The student may set up direct deposit by logging into their MyCentral account and entering the UCM Payment Center via the link on Student then the Student Financial Services option.
 Once in the payment center, click on "Refunds" (top menu) or "Electronic Refunds" (under My Profile) to enter the routing and account number to either your checking or savings account.

 Refer to the short guide to using the UCM Payment Center for instructions.

-The Account Holds section on the Payment Options page provides information regarding different types of holds placed by Student Financial Services.
+The Account Holds section on the Payment Information page provides information regarding different types of holds placed by Student Financial Services.

-If financial aid (defined as grants/scholarships/loans) does not pay the balance in full, payment of at least 20% (of the remaining semester balance) is due each month.
+If financial aid (defined as grants/scholarships/loans) does not pay the balance in full, payment of at least 20% of the original semester balance is due each month.
 See "Payment Schedules" below for more information.

 Certain UCM renewable scholarships may be reinstated.
 To be considered for reinstatement, earn the required grade-point average and maintain status as a full-time (at least 12 undergraduate credit hours ) UCM undergraduate student each semester.
 See reinstatement information under "Current Students" on the Scholarships page for more details.

 Fall and Spring